Individualized Treatment Allocation in Sequential Network Games: Model

-where $y\in\{0,1\}$.
-Under Assumption \ref{assumpundir} to \ref{assps}, this Markov chain is \textit{irreducible} and \textit{aperiodic},\footnote{ It is irreducible since every configuration could happen in a finite time given our assumption on the selection process.
+for $y\in\{0,1\}$.
+Under Assumptions \ref{assumpundir} to \ref{assps}, this Markov chain is \textit{irreducible} and \textit{aperiodic},\footnote{ It is irreducible since every configuration could happen in a finite time given our assumption on the selection process.
 It is aperiodic since the selected unit has a positive probability to choose the same choice as in the last period.} which has a unique stationary distribution.
-Note that in the special case when there is no idiosyncratic shock, the sequence will stay in one Nash equilibrium in the long run.

-The individual decision process is a stochastic best response dynamic process \citep{blume1993statistical}.
-This sequential decision process generates a Markov Chain of decisions. \citet{jackson2002evolution} shows that the sequential decision process plays the role of a stochastic equilibrium selection mechanism.
-Without this sequential structure, the model would be an incomplete model. \citet{lee2009multiple} performs counterfactual predictions of policy interventions in the presence of multiple equilibria, with best response dynamics playing the role of an equilibrium selection mechanism.
+The individual decision process is a stochastic best response dynamic process \citep{blume1993statistical}, which evolves as a Markov chain of decisions. \citet{jackson2002evolution} shows that the sequential decision process plays the role of a stochastic equilibrium selection mechanism in the static potential game of Section \ref{sec:poten}. \citet{lee2009multiple} performs counterfactual predictions of policy interventions in the presence of multiple equilibria, with best response dynamics playing the role of an equilibrium selection mechanism.